The Texas

 Yield required on frontage road when exiting traffic has its own lane NOT separated by a double-white line

-Since there is a "free lane" for exiting traffic, there often won't actually be a yield sign like is shown here; however, you are still required to yield in this situation since vehicles can still legally make the maneuver shown above.
+Since there is an added lane for exiting traffic, there often won't actually be a yield sign like is shown here; however, you are still required to yield in this situation since vehicles can still legally make the maneuver shown above and could therefore collide with through traffic on the frontage road.

 Do not cross double white line sign